Bill of Rights Bill: Reception

 The Bill has faced criticism from some in the legal profession including the Law Society of England and Wales, and the Law Society of Scotland.
 It has also been opposed by Amnesty International, Liberty, JUSTICE, and the Labour Party have expressed concerns that the Bill would have stopped victims of terrorist attacks as well as the Hillsborough disaster from seeking justice.

 Mark Elliott, professor of public law at the University of Cambridge, argued that the Bill is "a piece of legislation that the Government claims enhances human rights protection but which in fact significantly diminishes it" and that it "smacks of authoritarian resistance to scrutiny and is antithetical to the best traditions of the British constitution".
 Lawyer and legal commentator David Allen Green argued that the legislation seeks to "make it harder practically for convention rights to be enforced", and that such a purpose is ill-fitting for a 'Bill of Rights'.
 Alice Donald (Associate Professor, Middlesex University) has published a guide to the Bill in which she argues the Bill may harm protections for 'people whose rights are most vulnerable to abuse (such as children, victims of sexual violence and people seeking asylum).
 Professor Rory O'Connell (Transitional Justice Institute) supports the view that the proposals risk denying protection to victims of crime, domestic violence, child neglect, child abuse, and human trafficking in a briefing note on positive obligations for the Committee on the Administration of Justice.

 In June 2022 the think tank Policy Exchange released a paper authored by Professor Richard Ekins criticising the continued pursuit of a Bill of Rights in the UK on the grounds that it may compound problems that Professor Ekins argues are already created by the operation of the Human Rights Act 1998.
 Writing before the Bill was reintroduced by Dominic Raab, Professor Ekins – again for Policy Exchange – suggested: ‘The Bill of Rights Bill … was, thus far, to be welcomed.
 However, it also risked introducing some other problems, notably imprecision in relation to the rights that Parliament intended to be protected and the extent to which it would open to domestic judges to decide this for themselves.’
 Professor Ekins instead favours a return to common law rights by repeal of the HRA 1998 or significant amendment.
+Yuan Yi Zhu, Senior Research Fellow at Policy Exchange, commented that the Bill would not reverse the expansion of judicial power in the UK, but may instead lead to the impression that human rights have been 'domesticated' when the UK would still be bound by the ECHR.